Important Information – Please Read!

 - When NOT to Use a Search Dog to Track a Lost Dog – explains the situations when using a search dog can actually be detrimental to finding a lost dog.

 Disclaimer: Lost Pet Research & Recovery (LPRR) makes no representations, warranties or guarantees as to, and assumes no responsibility for, the lost pet services provided by these individuals, and LPRR expressly disclaims all liability for damages or loss of any kind arising out of the use or performance of services provided by these search dog teams.
-It should be understood that only a small percentage of lost pets (generally less than 20% and often as low as 5%) are located during the search with the search dog, and in many cases, other search techniques may be required to find and catch a missing pet.
+It should be understood that only a small percentage of lost pets are located during the search with the search dog, and in many cases, other search techniques may be required to find and catch a missing pet.

 Search Dog Teams in the Northeast US